 Want the best tips for organizing your closet?
 How about a decluttering checklist?
 Sign up for my newsletter to keep in touch with me and get my advice for all things organization and productivity!
 Click on the button to enter in your information and get inspired!

 Thank you so much for taking the time to learn more about me and Grace to Organize!
 It is my greatest joy to serve others through organization.
 I believe that decluttered and organized spaces promote happy, fulfilled and purposeful living.

-I organize homes and businesses in El Paso County, Fremont County, and Pueblo County.
-This includes: Fountain, Black Forest, Peyton, Colorado Springs, Pueblo West, Canon City, Florence, Penrose, Vineland, Avondale, Beulah Valley and Colorado City.
+I organize homes and businesses in Pueblo, Fremont and El Paso County.
+This includes: Pueblo West, Canon City, Florence, Penrose, Vineland, Avondale, Beulah Valley, Colorado City, and Colorado Springs.

 Providing new storage ideas, physical help tackling a project, and encouragement to succeed are the things I am most passionate about.
 Please contact me below for more information about me and what I can do for you!

 I’m cheering you on with GRACE!

 I love my consult time with my clients, it helps us get to know each other more, and it offers me some ideas of what’s important to you.
 I take notes as you show me your spaces.
 I am basically gathering information, so I can be a great problem solver for you.
 I have an agreement to go over with you, that I will email you to sign.
 This gives us a foundation of clear communication of our expectations of each other.
 I offer consultations virtually (through Zoom).
 I love meeting your family, and your pets and seeing your home just as it is day-to-day.
 And, furthermore, I encourage you to NOT clean up before the consult.
 Your job is not to impress me!
 I’m meeting you with eyes of GRACE!